osilander/203.311/Week4/Week4.md

 # repeat for the Illumina data
 # We now have two inputs, -i and -I
 # and two outputs -o and -O
-# but still onlyl one html and json
+# but still only one html and json
 # Note that the "\" below indicates
 # that the command extends over multiple lines.
 fastp -i kwazulu-natal-2020-06-02_R1_sub.fastq.gz \